-For the bountiful nature of its forests and lakes, Akan was designated as Japan's second national park in 1934, a legacy which will continue into the future.
-With a total area of 90,481 hectares, this expansive park includes Lake Akan in Akan-cho district, as well as Lake Kussharo and Lake Mashu in nearby districts.
-Lake Akan and its surrounding areas are home to a number of rare plants and animals, including the "marimo" aquatic plants, which have been designated as a special natural monument of Japan.
-Along the lakeshore, visitors will find Japan's largest Ainu kotan (settlement), where the proud custom of respecting nature as kamuy (gods) continues to this day.
-By the end of the Edo period, the explorer Takeshiro Matsuura, who journeyed all of Japan, had already recorded exchange with the Ainu people in his writings.
+With bountiful nature of its forests and lakes Akan was listed in the Japan's 2nd national park in 1934 as a legacy which should be preserved for the future.
+The 90,481 hectares of expansive area comprises Lake Akan as well as Lake Kussharo and Lake Mashu.
+Lake Akan and its surrounds are home to a number of rare plants and animals, including the "marimo" aquatic plants, which is listed in the endangered species.
+Along the lake shore, visitors will find the Japan's largest Ainu kotan (settlement), where a unique tradition of respecting nature as kamuy (gods) continues to this day.
+By the end of the Edo period, the explorer Takeshiro Matsuura, who traveled all of Japan, had already recorded in his writings the exchange between the Ainu and Japanese people.

-Lake Akan is the fifth largest lake in Hokkaido.
-This caldera lake was formed about 150,000 years ago by volcanic eruption.
-It is home to notable wildlife such as marimo, an aquatic plant designated as a special natural monument of Japan, as well as species such as Japanese char, rainbow trout, Sakhalin taimen, and carp.
-The marimo are an extremely rare plant, found in only two places in the world, including Lake Akan.
-Marimo have come to symbolize the remarkable abundance of nature in the Lake Akan area.
+Lake Akan, a caldera lake formed about 150,000 years ago by a volcanic eruption, is the 5th largest lake in Hokkaido.
+It is home to many creatures such as marimo, an aquatic plant designated as a special natural monument of Japan as well as rainbow trout, white-spotted char, Japanese huchen ( Sakhalin taimen), and carp.
+Marimo is an extremely rare plant and Lake Akan is one of the only two places in the world where large spherical marimo are observed.
+The existence of marimo symbolizes the remarkable abundance of nature in the Lake Akan area.

-The magnificent peaks of Mt Meakan-dake and Mt Oakan-dake stand as if watching over Lake Akan.
-Both are currently active volcanoes, but it is possible to hike them.
-Mt Meakan-dake is suitable for beginners, with a hike of about three hours reaching the summit at an altitude of 1499 m.
-Mt Meakan-dake also offers views of Lake Onneto, which remarkably changes colors with the climate.
+The magnificent peaks of Mt.
+Meakan and Mt.
+Oakan stand at the both side as if watching over Lake Akan.
+It is possible to hike them, both are active live volcanoes though.
+Mt.
+Meakan is rather for the beginners with a hike of about 3 hours reaching the summit at an altitude of 1499 m which offers the views of Lake Onneto on the way which remarkably changes colors with the climate.